Testing

 the only place in the codebase exempt from the import discipline that prevents

-The pattern, demonstrated by tests/contracts/test_failure_cluster_detected.py:
+The pattern, demonstrated by tests/contracts/test_world_model_card_published.py:

-def test_consumer_parses_producer_emit_shape() -> None: """Round-trip invariant between contexts per ADR-065 D4.""" producer = FailureClusterDetectedPayload(...) # producer-rich wire = producer.model_dump(mode="json") consumer = FailureClusterEvent.model_validate(wire) assert consumer.cluster_id == producer.cluster_id # Consumer-narrow: producer-only fields silently dropped, consumer # never depends on them.Two complementary tests per event between contexts:
+def test_consumer_parses_producer_emit_shape() -> None: """Round-trip invariant between contexts per ADR-065 D4.""" producer = WorldModelCardPublishedPayload(...) # producer-rich wire = producer.model_dump(mode="json") consumer = WorldModelCardPublishedEvent.model_validate(wire) assert consumer.world_model_version == producer.world_model_version # Consumer-narrow: producer-only fields silently dropped, consumer # never depends on them.Two complementary tests per event between contexts:

 - Round-trip — verify the consumer’s local